PrimitivoFR/Owly/.devtools/doggo/Readme.md

 ## Install

-When you are in this directory, just type `go install dogo` and you should be able to use `doggo` from your command line.
+When you are in this directory, just type `go install doggo` and you should be able to use `doggo` from your command line.

 ## Additional notes